A Dog's Journey (film): Plot

 In the previous film, Bailey reunited with his longtime owner Ethan after being reincarnated as a new dog.
-Now a St. Bernard/Australian Shepherd, Bailey lives happily with Ethan, Ethan's wife Hannah, Gloria (the widow of Hannah's son Henry) and her 2-year-old daughter CJ on their farm in Michigan.
-Gloria is an inattentive mother, hates dogs, has a strained relationship with her parents-in-law and an ambition to be a singer.
-Gloria's suspicious nature leads her to move out with CJ.
+Now a St. Bernard/Australian Shepherd, Bailey lives with Ethan, Ethan's wife Hannah, Gloria (the widow of Hannah's son and Ethan's stepson Henry), and her 2-year-old daughter C.J. on their farm in Michigan.
+Gloria's suspicious nature leads her to move out with C.J..
 Shortly after, Ethan discovers a tumor in Bailey's stomach.
-Before Bailey is euthanized, Ethan lovingly holds him and asks him to take care of CJ once he is reincarnated again.
-Bailey is then shown running through a grassy field towards CJ.
+Before Bailey is euthanized, Ethan asks him to take care of C.J. once he is reincarnated again.

-Nine years later, Bailey, reincarnated as a female beagle named Molly, sees a now 11-year-old CJ with her best friend Trent and his parents, who are adopting the former’s favorite brother Rocky.
-Remembering the promise she made to Ethan in her previous life, Molly runs outside to CJ.
-CJ secretly adopts Molly and keeps her hidden from Gloria for several weeks, until Gloria eventually discovers her.
-Gloria scolds CJ, but reluctantly allows her to keep Molly to compensate for her neglectful parenting.
+Nine years later, Bailey, reincarnated as a female beagle named Molly, sees a now 11-year-old C.J. with her best friend Trent Mahoney and his parents, who are adopting the former's brother Rocky.
+Molly runs outside to C.J., who secretly adopts her.
+Gloria reluctantly allows C.J. to keep Molly to compensate for her neglectful parenting.

-CJ and Molly grow increasingly close over the years, along with Trent and Rocky.
-Now a teenager, CJ tells Trent she wants to drop out of high school and move to New York City with her deceased father Henry's insurance settlement to become a musician.
-CJ begins to date Shane, who Molly distrusts and tries to protect her from.
-Attending a party which gets busted by police for underage drinking, CJ is sentenced to community service where Molly learns how to detect cancer.
-Her grandparents try to pay her and Gloria a visit, bringing a box of Henry's belongings, but still angry and distrustful, Gloria closes the door on them.
-During the exchange, Molly subtly indicates to Ethan that she is the reincarnated Bailey.
+C.J. and Molly grow increasingly close over the years, along with Trent and Rocky.
+Now a teenager, C.J. tells Trent she wants to drop out of high school and move to New York City with her deceased father Henry's insurance settlement to become a musician.
+C.J. begins to date a boy named Shane, who Molly distrusts.
+Attending a party that gets busted by police for underage drinking, C.J. is sentenced to community service where Molly learns how to detect cancer.